sad-pixel/wtfhttpd/README.md

 - `request_form`: Contains all request form data fields (uploads aren't supported yet!)
 - `request_meta`: Contains metadata like `method`, `path`, and `remote_addr`.
 - `env_vars`: Contains environment variables from the server process that match the `env_prefix` from config.
+- `request_cookies`: Contains all cookies sent in the request headers.
 - `request_json`: Contains the flattened key-value representation of a JSON request body.
 This table is only created for `POST`, `PUT`, or `PATCH` requests with a `Content-Type: application/json` header.

 The `request_json` table has the following schema: